 4.1.3 Subsurface Investigations

-After the completion of surface investigations, subsurface investigation should be performed.
+After the completion of surface investigations, the subsurface investigation should be performed.
 These activities can be categorised into the following:

 18.104.22.168 Underground Utilities Survey